-This month, as with any, I am working on several projects that intend to effortlessly relate interior and exterior space in a fashion that reflect my clients’ ideas, tastes, and intentions, whilst embodying the best of architectural design principles.
-These three factors of a strong inside/outside interconnection, a client-centric design process, and the intention to achieve the highest possible architectural standard seem such obvious, common elements of the architectural process that it’s quite hard to imagine that they aren’t always, and haven’t always been at play together in the design of residential architecture.
+This month, as with any, I am working on several projects that intend to effortlessly relate interior and exterior space in a fashion that reflect my clients’ ideas, tastes, and intentions, whilst embodying the best of design principles.
+These three factors of a strong inside/outside interconnection, a client-centric design process, and the intention to achieve the highest possible standard seem such obvious, common elements of the design process that it’s quite hard to imagine that they aren’t always, and haven’t always been at play together in the design of residential architecture.

 Yet the integration of house and garden certainly wasn’t always at the heart of residential design.
 Indeed, until the advent of Modernism in the early 20th century residential architecture rarely placed any great emphasis on the relationship between the house and garden at all except to deliver an aesthetically pleasing composition of built form and green elements to the streetscape.